Can O'Riley be surprise Old Firm star?

 Celtic go into the game against their fierce rivals Rangers aiming to end the night top of the Scottish Premiership.

-And, after slipping through the entrance almost unnoticed then being handed his chance amid injuies and international call-ups, is the thought of dropping the Hounslow-born midfielder unthinkable?
+After slipping through the entrance almost unnoticed then being handed his chance amid injuries and international call-ups, is the thought of dropping the Hounslow-born midfielder unthinkable?

 Lightning start for Celtic